hexolan/development/projects/stocklet/README.md

 ### Using Docker

-The application can be deployed using [Docker Compose](https://docs.docker.com/compose/) with the config files located in [``/deploy/docker/``](/deploy/docker/)
+The application can be deployed using [Docker Compose](https://docs.docker.com/compose/) (with the compose files located in [``/deploy/docker/``](/deploy/docker/)).
+Ensure the correct configuration is in place by copying and removing ``.example`` from the end of the example environment files located in [``/deploy/configs/``](/deploy/configs/).

-``docker compose up -f deploy/docker/compose.yaml -f deploy/docker/compose.override.yaml``
+Deploy using the following command: ``docker compose -f deploy/docker/compose.yaml -f deploy/docker/compose.override.yaml up --build``

 ## 🧪 Contributing

-All forms of feedback and contributions are welcome and appreciated!
 If you like this project then please leave a ⭐ to show your support.
+All forms of feedback and contributions are welcome and greatly appreciated!

 Have any [ideas for improvements?](/docs/ROADMAP.md) Please don't hesistate to [open an issue](https://github.com/hexolan/stocklet/issues/new) to discuss, or a [pull request](https://github.com/hexolan/stocklet/compare) with [enhancements](https://github.com/hexolan/stocklet/fork).